MDubey87/ContactManager/README.md

 # ContactManager
- This is express & mongodb rest api tutorial for contact management app
+ This is express & mongodb rest api for contact management app